ChaosTheEternal/mc-redstone-additions/README.md

 May revisit the ability to lock this repeater at a later date.
 May revisit the crafting recipe.

+### Signal Extended Observer
+A modified observer that can output a signal for more than one tick.

 ## Planned Additions
-### Signal Extended Observer
-A modified observer that outputs a signal for more than one tick.

 ### Configurable Pistons
 A modification of pistons that can be configured to have more than one block of reach and logic to also pull multiple blocks as if they were Slime or Honey blocks.